fly-man-/corrade-11-docker/README.dockerhub.md

 ## Build your own?

-Sure, why not :)  You can find build instructions and Dockerfiles for Debian 10 (this image) as well as Centos 8 Sream versions [in my GitHub repository](https://github.com/sysconfig/corrade-11-docker).
+Sure, why not :)  You can find build instructions and Dockerfiles for Debian 10 (this image) as well as Centos 8 Stream versions [in my GitHub repository](https://github.com/sysconfig/corrade-11-docker).

 ## License